kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 Using `O0` ensures the file is compiled with `-O0`, and using `+-g` adds the `-g` flag to generate debug info.

 *Update*: [Jordan Rose points out](https://twitter.com/UINT_MIN/status/1460853194796331008) that "LLVM doesn't promise that optimized and non-optimized builds are compatible.
 In practice it does usually work though".
-In my experience, where I apply this technique to my work in LLDB, I have had no issues and I use this quite regularly.
+In my experiences, I have not had any issues mixing opt and non-opt while working on LLDB, and I use this technique regularly.

 Admittedly, this workflow is not ideal, the extra touch & build steps are manual and add a bit of time, but overall I find the workflow to be a net positive.